 Each chapter is organized around one preserving recipe.
 Then you get several recipes that utilize what you just canned.

-I don’t eat a lot of bread so the 9 million jars of jam don’t make that much sense in my house… I’ll never learn and I’ll be making jam until I die!
+I don’t eat a lot of bread so the 9 million jars of jam don’t make that much sense in my house… Unfortunately, I’ll never learn and I’ll be making jam until I die!

 There are fewer recipes in this book than in the others I’ve shared but each one is truely unique and covers a different preserving technique.